-Market Overview: The HVAC market is the largest energy efficient product sector in the U.S. in terms of dollar volume and boasts a significant amount of domestic manufacturing.
+Market Overview: The heating, ventilation, and air conditioning (HVAC) market is the largest energy- efficient product sector in the United States in terms of dollar volume and boasts a significant amount of domestic manufacturing.
 Products made here feed the domestic market and are exported to some 230 markets around the world.

-While the market is dominated by these larger OEM’s, there are still smaller, independently owned and operated U.S. manufacturers making products such as boilers and geothermal systems to meet regional market needs.
+Interestingly, the concentration of large manufacturers in the HVAC market is relatively low with the top four companies expected to account for just 28 percent of total industry revenue.
+The diverse set of products manufactured for the HVAC market has attracted the investment of a many small to medium-sized manufacturers, many of them with 50 employees or less.
+While the larger OEMs are more nationally recognized, there are still smaller, independently owned and operated U.S. manufacturers making products such as boilers and geothermal systems to meet regional market needs.
 Additionally, products associated with HVAC installation like ductwork and insulation are also manufactured domestically.